JPMorgan profit weaker than expected as trading revenue falls

 U.S. mortgage lending has cooled after rising rates in the second half of last year have given fewer homeowners reason to refinance their loans.

-Wells Fargo & Co, (WFC.N) the biggest U.S. home lender, also reported results Friday and said its income from mortgage banking fell 46 percent from a year earlier.
+Wells Fargo & Co, the biggest U.S. home lender, also reported results Friday and said its income from mortgage banking fell 46 percent from a year earlier.
+Gains on one-time items, however, contributed to a higher-than expected 14 percent rise in quarterly profit for the company.

 For JPMorgan, rising bond yields in the middle of last year, which resulted from the Federal Reserve's decision to slow down its bond buying program, also weighed on fixed income, currency, and commodity trading revenue, which fell to $3.76 billion from $4.75 billion in the same quarter last year.